dusk-network/docs-public/src/content/docs/learn/deep-dive/assets-and-regulations/mica.md

 ---
 title: MiCA
+description: Explanation on the Markets in Crypto Assets (MiCA) regulation.
 ---
 The Markets in Crypto Assets Regulation (MiCA) is a proposed [regulation](/org/regulation) of the European Union aimed at regulating the issuing of crypto assets and the operations of Crypto Asset Service Providers (CASPs) in the member states of the EU.